My account

 Having trouble writing a cover letter for EMT jobs with no experience?
 Got some advice for those just starting out?
 Drop us a line, we’ll be sure to reply.

-You don’t have the dreaded 2 years of experience, but you know you can do the job given the chance.
-Prove it to your next boss with these cover letter examples with no experience.
+You don’t have 2 years of experience, but you know you can do the job given the chance.
+Learn how to write a cover letter with no experience and prove it to your next boss.